apache/nutch/src/plugin/protocol-selenium/README.md

 * Be sure your browser version and selenium version are compatible (See list in 'Tested configurations' section below)
 * Be sure to start the Xvfb window then start selenium (not a necessary step for PhantomJS)
 * Disconnecting and reconnect nodes after a hub config change has proven useful in our tests.
-* Be sure that each browser session deallocates its webdriver resource independently of any other tests running on other broswers (check out driver.quit() and driver.close()).
+* Be sure that each browser session deallocates its webdriver resource independently of any other tests running on other browsers (check out driver.quit() and driver.close()).

 ### Tested configurations